dward2/BME547/Resources/Git/git_concepts.md

 ### Undoing commit and all changes made during this commit
 Again, going back to our repository above with both file1.txt and file2.txt committed, let's say that we want to uncommit the addition of file2.txt and remove that file completely from the repository.
+In other words, we want to undo the "git commit" command, the "git add" commands, and also erase any changes made since the last commit.
 You would use the `git reset --hard <commitID>` command.
 ```
 $ git reset --hard 8ca80c3